lambdaxymox/cglinalg/README.md

 The biggest one is than it does not presently leverage SIMD instructions to optimize operations yet.

-## Acknowledgements
+## Acknowledgement
-`cglinalg` would not have been possible without the work of others.
-Some C/C++ libraries that inspired `cglinalg` include `cgal`, `glm`, and `DirectXMath.
-The Rust ecosystem has a number of graphics libraries.
+The Rust ecosystem has a number of linear algebras libraries including:
-Some highlights include:
 * (cgmath)[https://crates.io/crates/cgmath] -- One of the original Rust graphics
   mathematics libraries, and one of the most commonly used ones.
 * (nalgebra)[https://nalgebra.org] -- The most powerful linear algebra library
   in the Rust ecosystem.
 It provides a strongly typed system for most linear algebra in arbitrarily many dimensions.
 It is useful in many domains that do heavy numerical computation, including computer graphics.
-The system has features comparable to BLAS, LAPACK, and `numpy`.
 * (euclid)[https://crates.io/crates/euclid] -- A collection of strongly typed
   math tools for computer graphics with an inclination towards 2d graphics and layout.
 This one is used in the `Servo` browser engine.